joshuamorton/joshuamorton.github.com/experience/google-intern.md

 layout: subpage
 title: Google
 priority: 0
+logo: google.png
+summary: |
+    I did some cool work for a cool company.
 ---

 During the summer of 2016, I interned with Google as a Software Engineer, Tools